LordVader31/JetBrains_Academy_Projects/Tic-Tac-Toe with AI/Tic-Tac-Toe.md

 There 3 levels of Engines :
 * Easy - which plays random moves
 * Medium - which plays sensibly (i.e it blocks opponent's winning moves and attempts to find a winning combination)
-* Hard - plays perfectly
+* Hard - plays perfectly (according to the [minimax algorithm](https://www.freecodecamp.org/news/how-to-make-your-tic-tac-toe-game-unbeatable-by-using-the-minimax-algorithm-9d690bad4b37/) )

 To clarify, only the name of the project says AI, there is **no ML / Reinforcement Learning models built in.**